shnarazk/shnarazk.github.io/article/2020/2020-05-19-two-heuristics.md

 ---
-title: What's the difference between EVSIDS and LR
+title: What's the difference between EVSIDS and LR?
 subtitle: a tentative thought
 date: 2020-05-19
 tags: ["SAT"]